NeoGeoSNK/PTCGP-FRIEND-MACRO/README.md

 **__How can I get it working?__**

 The steps to use this macro are basically the same as [Arturo's Pokémon Trading Card Game Pocket Bot](https://github.com/Arturo-1212/PTCGPB), so I will take the liberty of reproducing the same steps here, with some relevant modifications.
+__ATTENTION!!__ This script REQUIRES AutoHotKey v2.0, if you're using Arthuro's bot, you NEED to install the updated AutoHotKey 2.0 version to use this script.
+Do not worry, Arthuro's bot will keep working, since AutoHotKey supports more than one version installed at the same time on windows.
+If you try to run this script with older AHK versions, it will not open at all.

 Step 1: Install the necessary programs